-BY THE NUMBERS

-Delivering for America at Two Years

-Converted precareer employees to career status

-More than 125,000

-Reduced expenses with passage of the Postal Service Reform Act

-\$48 BILLION over 10 years

-Installed package sorting machines

-Increased daily package handling 60 MILLION capacity to

-13.2 BILLION

-Handled letters, cards, flats and packages during record peak 2021 season with no major disruptions in service

-Delivered COVID-19 test kits in an average of 1.2 days

-More than 730 MILLION

-Established on-time delivery targets for fiscal year 2023

-First-Class Mail

-Marketing Mail 93.64%

-92.50%

-Committed for new

-between 2022 and 2028

-vehicles to be added

-106K

-seasons - and the gains persist with improved on-time service performance throughout the year across all mailing and shipping categories.
+BY THE NUMBERS Delivering for America at Two Years More than Converted precareer 125,000 employees to career status Reduced expenses \$48 BILLION with passage of the Postal Service over 10 years Reform Act Installed package 249 sorting machines Increased daily package handling 60 MILLION capacity to 13.2 BILLION Handled letters, cards, flats and packages during record peak 2021 season with no major disruptions in service More than Delivered COVID-19 730 MILLION test kits in an average of 1.2 days Established on-time delivery targets for fiscal year 2023 Marketing Mail First-Class Mail 93.64% 92.50% Committed for new 106K vehicles to be added between 2022 and 2028 seasons - and the gains persist with improved on-time service performance throughout the year across all mailing and shipping categories.
 The most notable impact has been seen in service performance, a key metric for business and residential customers alike.
 The peak seasons of 2021 and 2022 were two of the busiest holiday periods on record, but the Postal Service accommodated both with ease.
 Indeed, the ability demonstrated during the peak 2021 season gave the White House confidence to entrust the Postal Service with distributing COVID-19 test kits to the nation, a public health partnership that was renewed based on the high level of performance.
 "We have a plan that will serve the American people - our customers - and we are marching forward with it.
-I am proud of our leadership team, our union leadership and our whole organization for their willingness to pursue the necessary actions to stabilize this cherished institution and set it on a course for a brighter future."

-- Louis DeJoy, Postmaster General

-Service excellence is a key pillar of Delivering for America, but prior to its launch, the stated goal of 95 percent or greater on-time performance across all mail types would have been considered overly ambitious.
-However, over the past two years, delivery performance of First-Class Mail, Marketing Mail and Periodicals has consistently improved, and fiscal 2023 targets of 92.50 percent for First-Class Mail and 93.64 percent for Marketing Mail illustrate just how far USPS has come in such a short time.
+I am proud of our leadership team, our union leadership and our whole organization for their willingness to pursue the necessary actions to stabilize this cherished institution and set it on a course for a brighter future." - Louis DeJoy, Postmaster General Service excellence is a key pillar of Delivering for America, but prior to its launch, the stated goal of 95 percent or greater on-time performance across all mail types would have been considered overly ambitious.
+However, over the past two years, delivery performance of First-Class Mail, Marketing Mail and Periodicals has consistently improved, and fiscal 2023 targets of 92.50 percent for First-Class Mail and 93.64 percent for Marketing Mail illustrate just how far USPS has come in such a short time. .

-Public policy

-These past two years have also seen critical gains made on the public policy front.
-Last year, Congress passed the Postal Service Reform Act.
-This new law relieves \$48 billion in unnecessary obligations, establishes better retiree health care financing and eliminates a significant fiscal distraction.
-In addition, new pricing authority enables pricing strategies that can adapt better to organizational needs, market forces and external pressures like inflation, and helps USPS compete better to win new revenue.

-ORGANIZATIONAL FOCUS